ucan-wg/invocation/README.md

 #### Expiration
 [Expiration]: #expiration

-The REQUIRED field `exp` defines when the Invocation SHOULD time out.
+The REQUIRED nullable field `exp` defines when the Invocation SHOULD time out.
+Setting a timeout within a a few minutes is RECOMMENDED as it accounts for clock skew but limits the ability of an attacker to take advantage of an intercepted Invocation.
+In general, the smaller the time window the better.
 This is both expressive (defines a timeout, which is a best practice), and prevents replays.

 #### Issued At
 [Issued At]: #issued-at